randalkoene/formalizer/tools/interface/fzloghtml/README.md

 ## The `day review` option

+Note that the fzloghtml `day review` option obtains the Log data needed for a DayReview, typically in either `json` or `html` format.
+The further processing of that data is done by `dayreview.py` or `dayreview-cgi.py` (see formalizer/tools/system/metrics/dayreview).

 The `GraphTypes.hpp:Boolean_Tag_Flags` are used to specify Node category.
 Currently, those are (aside from `tzadjust` and `error`):
 `work`, `self_work`, `system`, `other`, or `none`.